TS-4900 Debian 12 Sections

 hostapd /etc/hostapd/hostapd.conf &

-This will start up an access point that can be detected by WIFI clients.
+This will start up an access point that can be detected by Wi-Fi clients.
 A DHCP server will likely be desired to assign IP addresses.
 Refer to Debian's documentation for more details on DHCP configuration.

 Debian 12 - Installing New Software